Some types of cancer can occur together with lymph node swelling, although it is the least common cause.

 Lymph nodes are part of the body’s lymphatic system, which helps maintain fluid balance in the bloodstream, filters waste, and plays a vital role in immune defense.

 Inguinal lymph nodes are the lymph nodes in the inguinal (groin) region.

-There are two layers of inguinal lymph nodes below the inguinal ligament, ranging from the superior anterior iliac spine of the ilium (the most frontal portion of the ilium, the largest pelvic bone) to the pubic tubercle of the pubic bone (a small bony projection), near the bottom, center of the pelvis.
+There are two layers of inguinal lymph nodes below the inguinal ligament, ranging from the superior anterior iliac spine of the ilium (the most frontal portion of the ilium, the most prominent pelvic bone) to the pubic tubercle of the pubic bone (a small bony projection), near the bottom, center of the pelvis.

 They are the superficial inguinal lymph nodes and the deep inguinal lymph nodes.